-BIOS Setup Menu BIOS Option Setting Performance - Energy Efficiency Configuration Package C State C0 C0 C0 No Limit >CPU Configuration limit C6 No Limit
+BIOS Setup Menu BIOS Option Setting Performance Low Latency Energy Efficiency

+Configuration Package C State C0 C0 C0 No Limit

+>CPU Configuration limit C2

+C6

+C6 (Retention)

+No Limit

 In addition to the CPU or core C-states, there are also so-called package C-states, which not only allow the individual cores of a processor, but the entire processor chip to be put into a type of sleep state.
 As a result, power consumption is even further reduced.
 The "waking-up time" that is required to change from the lower package C-states to the active C0 state is even longer in comparison with the CPU or core C-states.
 If the [C0] setting is made in the BIOS, the processor chip always remains active.
-However, if it is foreseeable that the server has longer idle periods during operating hours and that latency does not play a role when "waking up" from the package C-states, then the setting should be set to [C6], because this considerably reduces the power consumption of the server in an idle state.
+However, if it is foreseeable that the server has longer idle periods during operating hours and that latency does not play a role when "waking up" from the package C-states, then the setting should be set to [C6 (Retention)], because this considerably reduces the power consumption of the server in an idle state.
+The difference between [C6] and [C6 (Retention)] is the voltage, with which the processor is operated in this package C-state.
+In the case of [C6 (Retention)] the voltage and thus also the power consumption are reduced even further.